IBM-EPBL/IBM-Project-23478-1659883673/README.md

 you figure out which orders you can fulfill on time and correctly, reducing the chances of returns.

-MOTIVATION
+# MOTIVATION

-    The primary goal of inventory management is to ensure that all kinds of materials are accessible whenever the production department needs them, ensuring thatproduction is not stopped or slowed down due to a lack of resources.To fulfill the needs for quality products,the concern must maintain an adequate supply ofcompleted items to guarantee that customers’ orders are fulfilled.
+    The primary goal of inventory management is to ensure that all kinds of materials are accessible whenever the production department needs them, ensuring that production is not stopped or slowed down due to a lack of resources.To fulfill the needs for quality products,the concern must maintain an adequate supply ofcompleted items to guarantee that customers’ orders are fulfilled.
 It will increase the company’s brand image.

-OBJECTIVE
+# OBJECTIVE

-To ensure a continuous supply of materials and stock so that production should not suffer at the time of customers demand.
+• To ensure a continuous supply of materials and stock so that production should not suffer at the time of customers demand.
-To avoid both overstocking and under-stocking of inventory.
+• To avoid both overstocking and under-stocking of inventory.
-To maintain the availability of materials whenever and wherever required in enough quantity.
+• To maintain the availability of materials whenever and wherever required in enough quantity.
-To maintain minimum working capital as required for operational and sales activities.
+• To maintain minimum working capital as required for operational and sales activities.
-To optimize various costs indulged with inventories like purchase cost, carrying a cost, storage cost, etc.
+• To optimize various costs indulged with inventories like purchase cost, carrying a cost, storage cost, etc.
-To keep material cost under control as they contribute to reducing the cost of production.
+• To keep material cost under control as they contribute to reducing the cost of production.
-To eliminate duplication in ordering stocks.
+• To eliminate duplication in ordering stocks.
-To minimize loss through deterioration, pilferage, wastages, and damages.
+• To minimize loss through deterioration, pilferage, wastages, and damages.
-To ensure everlasting inventory control so that materials shown in stock ledgers should be physically lying in the warehouse.
+• To ensure everlasting inventory control so that materials shown in stock ledgers should be physically lying in the warehouse.
-To ensure the quality of goods at reasonable prices.
+• To ensure the quality of goods at reasonable prices.
-To facilitate furnishing of data for short and long-term planning with a controlled inventory.
+• To facilitate furnishing of data for short and long-term planning with a controlled inventory.
-To supply the required material continuously.
+• To supply the required material continuously.
-To maintain a systematic record of inventory.
+• To maintain a systematic record of inventory.
-To make stability in price.
+• To make stability in price.